warnerjon12/mw_fdtd/README.md

 # mw-fdtd

 Moving window FDTD implementation (work in progress).
-Window can follow arbitrary paths through a geometry (limited to 10 degree rotations at a time).
+Window can follow arbitrary paths by moving independently in the x and z directions.
+This avoids the need to transfer fields between different windows.
+Movement direction is determined based on energy movement near the edges of the grid.

 ## Installation

 Requires Python 3.11.
-In the top level directory, install the python dependencies with,
+In the top level directory, install the python dependencies with

 ```bash
 pip install -r requirements.txt
 ```

-## Usage
+## Basic Usage

 ```python
 import mw_fdtd
 ```

-A TM FDTD grid can be created with,
+A TM FDTD grid can be created with
 ```python
 from mw_fdtd import FDTD_TM_2D
 grid = FDTD_TM_2D(imax, kmax, nmax, fmax)